puja-banerjeee/paper_test_code/README.md

 The following characteristics apply for benchmarking the dataset :

-Multi-class classification issue using a single picture Over 40 courses
+Multi-class classification issue using a single picture

-Over 50,000 photos in total
+1. Over 50,000 photos in total
-A huge, realistic database
+2. A huge, realistic database